yemoray/ST-558-Project-1/README.md

 ## Numerical Summaries

-### Summary of assists by position for the Dallas Stars:
+### Summary of assists by position for the Dallas Stars

 The table below shows that, not, surprisingly, the centers provided the most assists on average.